-As a marketer, you determined your company’s buyers when you created your marketing strategy—you researched their priorities and pain points and crafted content that will resonate with their professional needs.
-But nothing stays the same; business models change, companies merge and search for a new direction.
-And the personas that once were your marketing strategy’s main focus are now outdated.
+As a marketer, you determined your target audience when you created your marketing strategy and created buyer personas (also called marketing personas) that reflect their priorities and pain points.
+Then you crafted content and marketing messages that will resonate with their professional and/or personal needs.
+But as it goes, nothing can stay the same: business models change, companies merge or shift direction, and even your audience can evolve.
+The personas that were once your marketing strategy’s main focus are now outdated.

 Buyer personas are only effective if they are accurate.
-Updating them should be a routine part of your marketing strategy, to ensure your content is effectively reaching those who need it most.
-Let’s look at key indicators that you should revisit your personas to determine whether they are still the right fit or if you need to create new personas.
+Updating them should be a routine part of your marketing strategy to ensure your content is effectively reaching those who need it most.
+If you can consistently help your potential customers evaluate your product or service on their terms, you’ll win them over every time.

-When companies combine, it’s likely they are bringing together two different sets of strategies and even different ideas for implementing similar strategies.
+When companies merge, they likely bring together two different sets of strategies and ideas for implementing similar plans.
 Expanding business services will open the doors to buyers who may not have been relevant to one company or the other.

-For a successful merger to happen, it’s smart to revisit who each company originally targeted and determine the still-relevant personas and the personas that no longer work with the merger.
-Such a drastic shift in business will impact where the newly blended company focuses future efforts.
+For a successful merger to happen, it’s smart to revisit the type of consumer each company originally targeted and determine the still-relevant traits and personas that no longer work with the merger.
+Such a drastic shift in business will impact where the newly blended company focuses its future efforts.

 In this case, it may help for representatives from both companies to work through this together.
 A discussion about why each persona is important can help determine whether it will continue to be relevant to future marketing campaigns.

-Perhaps your company is changing its direction.
+Perhaps your company is changing its direction or rebranding.
 Similar to companies merging, it’s important to re-evaluate whether the current personas are still relevant to the future path your company will take.

-Start by discussing with those directly involved about defining your company’s new direction.
+Start by discussing with those directly involved in defining your company’s new direction.
 Learn more about which audience will be affected and who the company hopes to target with the new strategy.
-Compare this against your current personas, and determine whether this is in alignment.
-If not, you will need to update your personas.
+Compare this against your current personas and determine whether this is in alignment.
+If not, it’s time to update.

-Keep in mind it is common for business strategies to change, and change often.
-Because of the nature of change in the business world, consider whether the change is so extreme that you need to create new personas from scratch or can rework the current personas.
+It’s common for business strategies to change.
+Because of the nature of change in the business world, consider whether the shift is so extreme that you need to create new personas from scratch or rework the current persona information.

 This is a clear prompt to create a new persona (or more than one, depending on the product).
-You will need to conduct buyer research on your new audience, which has different needs, goals and pain points from your original audience.
+You will need to conduct buyer research, which usually has the biggest impact on marketing and sales.
+Your new audience has different needs, goals and pain points from your original audience.
 Once you’ve developed your new buyer personas, compare them against those already in place.
 Noting these differences when creating content will help you connect with your new audience.
 In the above example, men and women make very different purchasing decisions, which means it’s important to incorporate those factors into your personas for future content.

-If there are no major events in your company’s immediate future, it’s important to revisit your original personas at least yearly so you can keep up on the latest trends that affect them, and incorporate new information you learned while shaping your marketing strategy for them throughout the year.
+As mentioned earlier, it’s important to revisit your personas at least yearly to keep up with the latest trends that affect them and incorporate new information you learned while shaping your marketing strategy throughout the year.
 You could uncover new research about your personas or unearth information that makes a once-relevant persona obsolete.

 Remember that personas should evolve with your business and the direction it’s going.
 Reviewing them regularly will help you create content that is more likely to generate qualified leads and make readers feel you understand their needs.